Asymptotically rigid mapping class groups II: strand diagrams and nonpositive curvature: Polycyclic subgroups

 In order to prove Proposition~\ref{prop:CCundistorted} we need the next preliminary lemma.
 Given a CAT(0) cube complex $X$, we denote by $\|\cdot\|$ the corresponding \emph{translation length function}, defined by

 It is well-known that the limit exists and does not depend on the basepoint $x_0$ we choose.

 \begin{lemma} Let $A$ be a finitely generated abelian group acting properly on a CAT(0) cube complex.
-There exists some $C>0$ such that $\|a\| \geq C \cdot |a|_A$ for every $a \in A$. \end{lemma}
+There exists some $C>0$ such that $\|a\| \geq C \cdot |a|_A$ for every $a \in A$, where $| \cdot |_A$ denotes the word length with respect to $A$. \end{lemma}

 \begin{proof} As a consequence of \cite{MR3704240}, $A$ stabilises a subcomplex $Y$ that is CAT(0) and finite-dimensional, and it follows from the flat torus theorem \cite[Theorem II.7.1]{MR1744486} that $Y$ contains a CAT(0)-convex flat $F$ on which $A$ acts properly and cocompactly.
 Fix a point $x_0 \in F$.
 As a consequence of the Milnor-\v Svarc lemma, there exist constants $C_1,C_2>0$ such that $d_2(a \cdot x_0, b \cdot x_0) \geq C_1 \cdot |a^{-1}b|_A - C_2$ for all $a,b \in A$, where $d_2$ denotes the CAT(0) metric.
+Because $Y$ is finite-dimensional, we also know that the metrics $d$ and $d_2$ are biLipschitz equivalent on $Y$.
+In particular, there exists a constant $C_3>0$ such that $d(x,y) \geq C_3 d_2(x,y)$ for all vertices $x,y \in Y$.
 Then

 for all $a \in A$.
 This concludes the proof of our lemma. \end{proof}